xtexx/central/admin/command-line.md

 ### convert

-Converts an existing MySQL database from utf8 to utf8mb4.
+Converts an existing MySQL/MariaDB database from utf8 to utf8mb4.

 ### doctor